Stakeholders

 Project risks: strategies for minimisation Read more »

-Organisational negligence in FM: How to avoid it in 2024?
+Organisational negligence 2025 in FM: How to avoid it?

-In the complex world of facility management, organisational failure (or at least organisational negligence) can have far-reaching consequences that go beyond immediate physical damage.
+In the complex world of facility management, organisational negligence (or the previous organisational failure or even "just" organisational negligence) can have far-reaching consequences that go beyond immediate physical damage.
 From potential property damage and personal injury to long-term damage to an organisation's reputation, the risks are high.
-This article explores what organisational negligence (because that's at least what the allegation is about...) means, the types of harm that can occur and effective strategies to address it.
+This article explores what organisational negligence (because that's at least the allegation at stake...) means, the types of harm that can occur and effective

-Organisational negligence in FM: How to avoid it in 2024?
+Organisational negligence 2025 in FM: How to avoid it?
 Read more »

 BIM2FM: Information exchange along the building life cycle